nilsmehlhorn/blog/posts/angular-autosave/index.md

 ))
 ```

 After being debounced, the effect will create a saving action which we will handle in a separate effect.
 This allows us to easily trigger a save from other places while properly separating concerns.
-The actual save effect will eventually look very much how you'd write any asynchronous effect for NgRx:
+The actual save effect will eventually look very much how you'd write any asynchronous effect for NgRx.
+I'm also using [withLatestFrom](https://rxjs-dev.firebaseapp.com/api/operators/withLatestFrom) to access the latest state to save.

 ```typescript
 save$ = createEffect(() => this.actions$.pipe(